jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 On top of that, they help you keep small notes or things you need to do.

+### ... but turn off the comments

+One thing about posting your stupid solution is that it will attract people who just want to mess with you.
+"This is stupid", for example.
+"Your dumb" may someone say, unaware of who's actually dumb.

+Turn it off.
+Don't let those people stop you.

 ### Post your stupid solution online

 Don't keep a Github only for those "cool, almost perfect" projects.
 You're